igorek17000/Ender-2-Pro-BTT-V3/README.md

 Make this change to Line 16 in the Platformio.ini: default_envs = STM32F103RC_btt (Do NOT change anything else)

 The click the check mark at the bottom to compile.
 If you have any issues.
 Let me know here.

-I have been testing this version of the firmware for over a month now with
+I have been testing this version of the firmware for over a month now with no issues so far.

-no issues.
 Remember, you will need to purchase the three items listed below to do this upgrade.
 You cannot use the stock Main Board and Stock Motor Cables with this

 firmware.
 I have provided links to each item required.
 (I DO NOT GET PAID FOR ANY LINK I PROVIDE)